Dpdl-io/DpdlEngine/Install_requirements.md

 * Native 'dpdlpython' api for embedding python within Dpdl scripts is not available on Windows OS

-* Dpdl scripts included with 'include(...)' supports execution of embedded code only in the registered version of Dpdl

 * Native Dpdl C API function 'dpdl_stack_buf_put(..)' (dpdl.h) is not available when option 'dpdl:compile' or 'dpdl:C99' is activated

 * The option 'dpdl:compile' used to <ins>compile</ins> embedded ANSI C code in memory at runtime can be used only 500 times in the unregistered version of Dpdl